jonsag/ardHydroponic/README.md

 1 x DC power source, same voltage as your pumps.
 If this will also feed the Arduino board, not higher than 12V

-Some pin and socket headers (optional)
+Some pin and socket headers, 100mil legs pace (optional)

-Some screw terminals (optional)
+Some screw terminals, 5.0mm leg space (optional)

 A PCB like the one in [this gerber zip](KiCAD/ardHydroponic/Gerber/ardHydroponic.zip) (optional)